Leystryku/Leystryku/README.md

 ## About Me

 - 📊 Self-taught Software Engineer since the age of 11.
-- ⚡️ Degree in Computer Science (BSc Inf.)
+- ⚡️ Degree in Computer Science (B.Sc.
+CompSci)
 - 👨‍💻 Really enjoy reverse engineering stuff, finding exploits, tinkering with embedded systems, and other IT related fun things
 - 🕺 I love dancing